In this review, I’ll explain how the seeding square makes organized planting a cinch!

 The Square Foot Gardening method has been my go-to since I began gardening.
 I love it for many reasons.
-It allows me to maximize my planting space.
-Close spacing keeps weed growth to a minimum.
+It allows me to maximize my planting space and close spacing keeps weed growth to a minimum.
 My favorite aspect, though, is how organized everything looks.
 I love that each square foot has a purpose.
 The spacing requirements make it easy to spot weeds and thinning seedlings is a piece of cake.

-Even with a grid, though, it’s a bit tough to accurately eyeball spacing, especially for crops like carrots and radishes, which are planted 16 per square foot.
+However, even with a grid it can be tough to accurately eyeball spacing—especially for crops like carrots and radishes, whose spacing is 16 per square foot.
 My self-made holes aren’t always perfectly aligned, and I often get the planting depth wrong.
-I also have a few beds in my garden without grids, mainly because I plant crops that take up more than a few squares in those areas.
-What happens if I choose to opt for SFG spacing there?
-I often forget where I’ve started sowing, and I’m left hoping that I haven’t double sown certain areas.
+And when I opt to use the SFG method in beds without grids, I often forget where I’ve started sowing.

 The Seeding Square itself is full of color-coded holes to help guide your planting.
-If you’re planting carrot seeds, for instance, you’d use the wand to poke 16 holes through the red-colored circles.
+If you’re planting carrot seeds, for instance, you can use the wand to poke 16 holes through the red-colored circles.
 The color-coding concept is a fantastic teaching tool for introducing newcomers to the SFG method.
-It’s also a great way to get kids involved in gardening.
-The package also includes planting guides to help gardeners get started.
-They’re easily downloaded online should you lose or misplace them.
+It’s also a great way to involve kids in gardening.
+If you’re totally new to gardening, don’t worry because the package includes planting guides to help gardeners get started.
+You can also download them online.

-Part of my garden features semi-permanent wooden grids, which is where I first began my planting.
+Part of my garden features semi-permanent wooden grids, which is where I first began my planting with the Seeding Square.
 It’s a bit tough to use the square atop a grid, but if my beds were completely filled, I suspect it would be easier.
-I still managed to poke the holes I needed, and planting was done quickly.
+I still was able to poke the holes I needed and finished with planting in no time at all.

-In the no-grid portion of my garden, the Seeding Square really made my life easier.
-A quick press into the soil and my faux-grid was finished in no time.
+The Seeding Square really made my life easier in the no-grid portion of my garden.
+A quick press into the soil and my faux-grid was complete.
 I expect perfect squares of seedlings to pop up any day now!